Keep the Trail Access info current...

 The creek immediately below the falls was once spanned by a wooden trestle bridge that was 160 ft. long and 50 ft. high and took five months to build.
 Today derelict pieces of timber, moss-covered concrete piers and rusty bolts are the only remains of this bridge.

-The North East Dundas Tramway that ran from Zeehan to Deep Lead (now Williamsford) was constructed to facilitate access to mining sites in the Mt.
-Dundas and Mt.
-Read areas.
+The North East Dundas Tramway that ran from Zeehan to Deep Lead (now Williamsford) was constructed to facilitate access to mining sites in the Mount Dundas and Mount Read areas.

 The gauge was 2 ft., which was a relatively narrow gauge and explains why the line was known as a tramway rather than a railway.
 The narrowness of the gauge was chosen to suit the winding hillsides and also to assist in lowering the cost of construction.

 The line continued to operate infrequently until 1925 and was officially closed on 4 July 1932 and the rails were removed in the early 1940s.

 Follow the signs to Williamsford and Montezuma Falls 2km south of Rosebery on the Murchison Highway (A10).